I am a classroom teacher…

 Yes, I am a classroom teacher.
 A first-grade teacher to be exact.
 I was created to stand in front of students and walk them through as they learn facts and figures, as they navigate friendships, as they learn about their world and how they fit into it.
 I was created to answer questions…several at one time.
 To break down big concepts into smaller parts to help with understanding.
 I love coming home with dry erase marker on my hands, and stickers in my workbag.
 I love reading “teacher love notes” written on scrap paper and handed to me from tiny hands.
 I love seeing the “aha moment” when a child gets a tough concept.
 I love the joy in their faces when I greet them in the morning as if I am the best thing ever!

+What is a classroom teacher without the social classroom?
 So much learning is done through engagement and social interaction, but I am teaching to a screen with tiny faces in the corner.
 I am navigating electronic papers sent via email.
 I am flooded with questions I can’t answer from parents doing an amazing job of trying to keep up their children’s learning at home.

 I miss my classroom!